 Piazza, Addis Ababa is filled with interesting shops, restaurants and ancient buildings.
 You can easily find a map of Addis Ababa perhaps at your hotel or certainly online.
 We have also excellent day trips from Addis Ababa which are our important escapes from the city.

 One can travel to Addis Ababa all year through.
-One can visit these attractions while he is on his Addis Ababa airport layover tours or Addis Ababa Aiport stopover tours.
+One can visit these attractions while he is on his Addis Ababa airport layover tours or Addis Ababa Aiport stopover tours as well.
 You can also get information on Addis Ababa tourist attractions from our experienced drivers who provide you Addis Ababa airport transfers .

 - Ethiopian Airlines